Nathan Reardon wants out of jail before fraud trial, arguing obesity puts him at COVID risk

 A Maine man accused of defrauding the federal government wants to be released from jail ahead of his trial next month, arguing that health problems give him a higher chance of catching COVID-19 and suffering more severe complications from the disease.

-In a federal court filing Tuesday, the attorney for Nathan Reardon argued that his client should be released because he is obese and has Type-2 Diabetes, both conditions that have been shown to make people more susceptible to contracting COVID-19.
+In a federal court filing Tuesday, the attorney for Nathan Reardon argued that his client should be released because he is obese and has Type 2 Diabetes, both conditions that have been shown to make people more susceptible to contracting COVID-19.

 Other medical conditions include anxiety, low testosterone, high blood pressure, asthma and lower back problems, according to the federal court filing written by Reardon attorney Hunter Tzovarras.

 The medical records do not indicate if Reardon is vaccinated against COVID-19.
+He is being held at the Hancock County Jail in Ellsworth, which has not experienced high rates of COVID-19 infections, jail administrator Tim Richardson said.

 If he were to be released, Reardon would agree not to use the internet as a condition of that release, according to the filing.